dell/terraform-provider-powerflex/docs/guides/cluster_resource_using_passwordless_authentication.md

 - If the RSA key was created in OpenSSH key format convert to pem format:
     - ssh-keygen -p -m PEM -f ~/.ssh/id_rsa
 - Copy the id_rsa, id_rsa.pub and authorized_keys to ~/.ssh on the rest of the cluster machines
-- Replace the key text in block-legacy-gateway-sshkey.yaml (attached) with the content of id_rsa
+- Replace the key text in block-legacy-gateway-sshkey.yaml (attached below) with the content of id_rsa
 - Delete the secret before setting it:
     - kubectl delete -n powerflex secret platform-nodes-credentials
 - run on the M&O: